cmdcolin/EDTA/README.md

 3. Check out the [Wiki page](https://github.com/oushujun/EDTA/wiki) for more information and frequently asked questions.

 ## panEDTA usage
 This is the serial version of panEDTA.
 Each genome will be annotated sequentially and then combined with the panEDTA functionality.
 Existing EDTA annotation of genomes (EDTA run with --anno 1) will be recognized and reused.
-A way to acclerate the pan-genome annotation is to execute EDTA annotation of each genomes separately and in parallel, then execute panEDTA to finish the remaining of the runs.
+A way to accelerate the pan-genome annotation is to execute EDTA annotation of each genomes separately and in parallel, then execute panEDTA to finish the remaining of the runs.
 You may want to save the GFF files and the sum file of the EDTA results of each genome because they will be overwritten by panEDTA.
 To help filtering out gene-related sequences, at least one CDS file is required.
 Please read [wiki](https://github.com/oushujun/EDTA/wiki/Making-sense-of-EDTA-usage-and-outputs---Q&A) for the CDS requirement.
 You may want to check out the toy example in the ./test folder to get familiarized.

     sh panEDTA.sh -g genome_list.txt -c cds.fasta -t 10
         -g	A list of genome files with paths accessible from the working directory.